Repurposed Nightstands create Vertical Storage

 DIY Chalk Paint as a Primer

-I mixed up some of my favorite DIY black chalk paint and did a couple of quick coats on the repurposed nightstands.
+I mixed up some of my favorite DIY black chalk paint and applied a couple of quick coats to the repurposed nightstands.

 I sealed the DIY chalk paint with Country Chic Wax.
 After finding a great inspiration piece, I waxed the chest but not the drawer fronts because I had a plan for them.